zyphlar/influxdb.org/source/docs/v0.7/contributing/building.md

 install the following packages which are required by [crosstools-ng](http://crosstool-ng.org/):

-`sudo yum install gperf autoconf libtool libz-dev libbz2-dev texinfo expat expat-devel` or on ubuntu `sudo apt-get install gperf texinfo expat libexpat1 libexpat1-dev autoconf libtool libz-dev libbz2-dev`
+`sudo yum install gperf texinfo expat expat-devel` or on ubuntu `sudo apt-get install gperf texinfo expat libexpat1 libexpat1-dev`

 Then get crosstools: